 What Are The Main Features of the Rolex Milgauss?

-The Milgauss is defined by its anti-magnetic construction (soft-iron inner cage, Parachrom hairspring, Caliber 3131), 1,000-gauss resistance, and distinctive aesthetics like the lightning-bolt seconds hand and, on modern models, the green-tinted sapphire crystal and Z-Blue dial.
-It wears like a 40 mm steel Rolex but behaves like a lab instrument, which is exactly why collectors now treat it as a technical outlier in the catalog.
+The Milgauss is defined by its anti-magnetic construction, which includes a soft-iron inner cage, Parachrom hairspring, and Caliber 3131, along with 1,000-gauss resistance and distinctive aesthetics like the lightning bolt seconds hand.
+On modern models, you also get the green-tinted sapphire crystal and Z-Blue dial.
+It wears like a 40mm steel Rolex but performs like a lab instrument, which is exactly why collectors now treat it as a technical outlier in the catalog.

-The Rolex Milgauss was engineered with one goal: to perform where other watches fail—high-magnetic environments.
+The Rolex Milgauss was engineered with one goal: to perform where other watches fail, specifically in high-magnetic environments.
 Every component is designed to prioritize anti-magnetic performance, mechanical integrity, and visual distinction.

 Features of Rolex Milgauss